ITR Filing Deadline Missed?

 What is Sovereign Gold Bond (SGB)?

 Sovereign Gold Bonds are government securities denominated in grams of gold.
-These gold bonds are now a days used as a substitute for holding physical gold.
-Those who subscribe to these bonds are known as Investors.
-These investors are required to pay the issue price in cash and the bonds will be redeemed in cash on maturity And, no physical exchange of gold would actually be made.
+These gold bonds are nowadays used as a substitute for holding physical gold.
+Those who subscribe to these bonds are known as gold bond Investors.
+These investors are required to pay the issue price in cash and the bonds will be redeemed in cash on maturity, so no physical exchange of gold will actually be made.
+Sovereign Gold Bonds were introduced in 2015 under the Gold Monetisation Scheme as an alternative investment to physical gold.

 • Eligibility Criteria –